.NET vs JAVA in 2024, Which One to Choose?

 One of the most significant differences between Java and .NET is that JAVA, through its compiler and JRE, can operate on any operating system, as it adheres to the “write once, execute anywhere” approach. .NET, on the other hand, is limited to Windows and its various versions.
 Although there are a few open-source versions of .NET, they all cater to Windows users.
 Java’s code can run on any platform, thanks to the JVM.
 Java has a significant advantage over .NET since it is platform-independent and portable.

-.NET vs JAVA: Integrated Development Environment
+JAVA vs .NET: Integrated Development Environment

-The Java IDE comprises three parts: a code editor, a compiler, and a debugger.
+The top Java IDE comprises three parts: a code editor, a compiler, and a debugger.
 Eclipse, Intellij Idea, Oracle NetBeans, and, in addition, an Oracle Jdeveloper that is specifically developed for this purpose makes writing and testing code easier.
 These IDEs include built-in plugins and auto-fill options, which can increase java’s versatility while also providing opportunities for creativity.

 The .NET platform, on the other hand, comes with Visual Studio, which aids in the editing, building, and running customization of API behavior through the use of library macros.
 Apart from that, developers do not need to test IDEs and other tools ahead of time.